Is BMI an Accurate Measure of Health?

 Very tall or concise people

-Many mathematicians point out that squaring height in the BMI formula leads to the division of weight by too large a number.
-Hence short people are misled into considering themselves thin and tall people, vise versa, think they are fatter.
+Many mathematicians point out that squaring height in the BMI formula leads to weight division by a number that is too large.
+Hence, short people are misled into considering themselves thin, and tall people, and vice versa, think they are fatter.

 Is BMI a Good Indicator of Health?